o2r-project/erc-checker/README.md

   * [rewire](https://www.npmjs.com/package/rewire) (^2.5.2)
   * [sharp](https://www.npmjs.com/package/sharp) (^0.18.2)

-* **other**
-  * [diff/diffutils](https://wiki.ubuntuusers.de/diff/) - Unix/Linux tool to find differences in files

 -------------------------------------------------

 ### Current Usability

-Currently, the erc-checker tool is capable of taking two input paths pointing to locally stored HTML files, an 'original' and a 'reproduced' paper, and an optional third path for the output created (**current version: directories in path must exist in advance!**).
+Currently, the erc-checker tool is capable of taking two input paths pointing to locally stored HTML files, an 'original' and a 'reproduced' paper, and an optional third path for the output created.
 The tool will compare both HTML files for images only.
 The images MUST be __base64__-encoded, and encapsulated in an HTML img-Tag, as generated automatically when rendering an .Rmd file into HTML format.

 For more information on the nature of ERC HTML papers, see the _testPapers_ provided in the `test/` directory, the documentations for [RMarkdown](http://rmarkdown.rstudio.com/), [knitr](https://yihui.name/knitr/), and the [ERC specification](https://github.com/o2r-project/erc-spec) of the o2r-project.